jordanschraa/CheckPointMigration/README.md

 # Python-Scripts-Check-Point

-Scripts to demo the intergration with Python and Check Point's API
+#### Scripts to demo the intergration with Python and Check Point's API

-header.py can be used as the basis for future python projects dependencies - requests
+header.py can be used as the basis for future python projects \n dependencies - requests